kevzettler/kevzettler.github.com/_posts/2015-06-7-rapid_local_development_vagrant_docker_node.md

 The next challenge I faced was figuring out how to handle a local NPM module dependency that I wanted to iterate on in the same rapid manner.

-## NPM Link Development in a Docker container
+## NPM Link Development In A Docker Container

 So in this scenario.
 Lets assume that `web` has an entry in `package.json` like this:
 {% highlight json %}